bpython/bpython/doc/sphinx/source/configuration-options.rst

 editor
 ^^^^^^
-Editor for externally editing the current line.
+Editor for externally editing the current line, session, or config file.

 .. versionadded:: 0.13